 - BIO 730 – Advanced Human Physiology (Summer)

-My research program involves studies of the physiology of hibernation, using the 13-lined ground squirrel (Ictidomys tridecemlineatus) as a model organism.
+My research program involves studies of the physiology and immunology of hibernators, using the 13-lined ground squirrel (Ictidomys tridecemlineatus) as a model organism.
 We are particularly interested in the mucosal immunology of hibernators.
 Mucosal immunology is a specific branch of immunology that deals with immune responses at those sites of the body exposed to the outside world and separated from it by a single layer (or at most a few layers) of epithelial cells.
-These sites are exposed to a number of “non-self” antigens, including commensal microbes, food antigens and pollen.
+These sites are exposed to a plethora of “non-self” antigens, including commensal microbes, food antigens and pollen.
 Mucosal sites of the body include the gastrointestinal tract (the largest mucosal site), the respiratory tract and the urogenital tract.
 Immunity at mucosal sites is different than in the blood and systemic organs in that it mainly involves tolerant, suppressive responses rather than inflammatory ones.
 The leukocytes of mucosal sites must be tolerant against harmless or commensal antigens while maintaining the ability to respond to pathogens that may infect the tissue.
 Breakdowns of tolerance can lead to inflammatory disease in the gut and beyond.

-Currently, our lab is involved in a project with Dr. Duddleston focused on the role of the immune system in the development of obesity using the squirrels during their fattening season as a model.
+We focus on the role of the immune system in the development of obesity using the squirrels during their fattening season as a model.
 Hibernators live off of their fat stores during their long winter hibernation.
 To do this, they must rapidly accumulate fat mass in the form of white adipose tissue (WAT, i.e., fat) during their active season (spring to fall).
-We have shown (Sonsalla et al, 2021) that the immunological changes associated with this rapid accumulation of fat has been speculated to mirror that of human obesity.
+We have shown (Sonsalla et al, 2021) that the immunological changes associated with this rapid accumulation of fat mirrors that seen in human obesity.
 Our project aims to examine this possibility and to determine if manipulations of the gut microbiota and/or immune system can curb this fat accumulation.
 We collaborate with another hibernation biologist and microbiologist in Alaska (Dr. Khrystyne Duddleston) in order to examine the microbiota of these animals as well.
 We examine the body mass, caloric intake and immune state of adipose tissue and other metabolic tissues (liver, muscle, etc.) throughout the fattening season.